 - I like the Dutch Chocolate flavor served in a frosted mug with almond milk.
 A serving size is two scoops, when it’s mixed with water there are 220 calories, 1.5 fat, zero sugar, 3 carbs and 50 protein.
 It has been a life saver.

 - Dr. Connie Stapleton’s book is a good read for people dealing with some of the emotional issues of being overweight.
 It is filled with stories of her patients and the difficulties they were dealing with before and after their weight-loss surgery.
-It’s not sugar-coated and can be hard to read at times, because of relating to some of the examples.
+It’s not sugar-coated and can be hard to read at times, because of relating so closely to some of the examples.
+However, it is very informative.